-The Western Cape Provincial Government has announced that it would like the public’s comment on its proposal to raise the fees of various car licences across the Cape for 2020.
-The draft regulation outlines the fees for cars, trucks, motorcycles, trailers and caravans.
+The Western Cape Provincial Government has announced that it would like the public’s comment on its proposal to raise the fees of various car licenses across the Cape for 2020.
+The draft regulation outlines the fees for cars, trucks, motorcycles, trailers, and caravans.

 The increase is proposed at 4.5%, which is in line with inflation.

 The money gathered from license fees is predominantly used to maintain the province’s roads, as well as the building of important road infrastructure.

 According to the Provincial Government, the fees are also divvied up among municipalities for their maintenance of strategic roads.
 It will also use the fees to reduce the maintenance backlog, which has been decreased by 16% over the past seven years.

 These are the proposed increases for the various licenses:

 Vehicle registration fee